Geometry of hyperfields: Algebraic geometry over hyperrings

 Let $(h,h^\#):i(X) \to i(Y)$ be a morphism of locally hyperringed spaces.
 Similar to Proposition \ref{cominclusion}, one can easily see that $(h,h^\#)$ is indeed a morphism of locally ringed spaces.
 This completes the proof. \end{proof}

-\begin{rmk} \begin{enumerate} \item In general, (co)limits do not exist in the category of hyperrings and hence one should also include the existence of stalks as a part of Definition \ref{locallyhyperringed} in contrast to the case of locally ringed spaces.
-Nonetheless, for any hyperring $R$, the topological space $X=\Spec R$ is a spectral space.
-It would be interesting to see whether the result of M.~Hochster \cite{hochster1969prime} can be generalized to hyperrings. i.e., to investigate whether any spectral space arises as a prime spectrum of a hyperring which is not a ring. \item It is proven in \cite{jun2015algebraic} that when $R$ is a hyperdomain then $\Spec R$ is a locally hyperringed space with the stalk $R_\mathfrak{p}$ at each $\mathfrak{p} \in \Spec R$. \end{enumerate} \end{rmk}

 Note that Theorem \ref{equivalence} can not be generalized to the category of hyperrings.
-For instance, the following example shows that one does not have the equivalence of the opposite category of hyperrings and the category of affine hyperring schemes.
+For instance, the following example shows that one does not have an equivalence between the opposite category of hyperrings and the category of affine hyperring schemes.

 \begin{myeg}\cite[Example 4.24]{jun2015algebraic} Let $R$ be the quotient hyperring $(\mathbb{Q}\oplus \mathbb{Q})/G$, where $G$ is the subgroup of ($\mathbb{Q}\oplus \mathbb{Q})^\times$ consisting of $(1,1)$ and $(-1,-1)$.
 Let $X=\Spec R$.
 Then we have